-One of the most enjoyable recipes in Together: Our Community Cookbook is a creamy chicken and mushroom soup submitted by Amaal abd Elrasoul, who came to London to help her sister-in-law after the Grenfell Tower fire.
+Chicken and Mushroom Cream Soup is one of the more enjoyable recipes in Together: Our Community Cookbook.
+The original recipe was submitted to the cookbook by one Amaal abd Elrasoul, who came to London to help her sister-in-law after the Grenfell Tower fire.
 She credits the recipe to a neighbor in Cairo.
 In her own words:

 It is very special – shredded chicken in a creamy base scented with cardamom, cinnamon, and ginger… I guarantee you haven’t had chicken soup like this before.

-Indeed I haven’t (or hadn’t until a few days ago).
+Special is an understatement.
 At first glance this doesn’t look much different than a creamy starter soup you might find at a diner or a pub, with generous shreds of chicken and oodles of mushrooms.
 Your other senses will tell you otherwise – the fragrant warming spices belie its North African influences.
-This soup smells like heaven.
+In its original incarnation the chicken simmers in spices for several hours, which must be utterly maddening to anyone else in the kitchen.
+This soup smells like a spice market.

 Together: Our Community Cookbook is still in print and, as of this writing, the Hubb Community Kitchen is still operating.
 You may purchase a copy from Amazon here: https://amzn.to/3hrvkVL